shohail-DeV/Marble-Race/README.md

+## About
-## A bounce-ball game built using React-3-Fiber and Zustand.
+A bounce-ball game built using React-3-Fiber and Zustand.

 ## Setup
 Download [Node.js](https://nodejs.org/en/download/).

 Run this followed commands:

 ``` bash